Members Info

 As an Umpires Escort you need to:

-- Escort the umpires from their change rooms to the centre of the field prior to the start of each match.
+- Escort the umpires from their change rooms to the centre of the field prior to the start of each match and off at each siren if requested.

 - Escort the umpires from their assembly point on the field to their change rooms at half time.